 The journal does not publish scope-local articles (e.g., focused on a specific country like Peru, Korea, or Australia).
 If a manuscript limits its focus geographically, it is expected to focus on a global region (e.g., South Asia, Europe, South America) or countries with a large population (e.g., USA, China).

 We publish literature reviews in any subfield of Communication.

 Review of Communication Research aims to present the best reviews in the discipline, written by the most talented scholars.
 The authors are scholars experienced in publishing in leading journals.
 If you are not an experienced scholar, please, find a colleague who can work on the manuscript with you.
 He or she should be the corresponding author.

 Rigorous Peer-Review Processes

-To assure the quality of the reviews, we run a double-blind peer review with two experts on the topic.
+To assure the quality of the reviews, we run a double-blind peer review with a minimum of two experts on the topic.
 Also, the editor, or the section editor, reads and comments on the manuscript.
-In addition, we run an innovative open-review process to assure maximum quality.
+In addition to the double-blind peer review, we run an innovative open-review process that allows any scholar to review the manuscripts.

 The articles we publish are accessible for free.
 We want to allow access to knowledge to every scholar.

 RCR publishes one volume a year in January.
 However, the journal implements a continuous publication model.
 This means that articles are being published as each individual article completes production.
 The articles are assigned to the present or the following volume according to the time of the year when they are accepted.

 Fair Processing Charges